Source code for pytheory.tones

 [docs] class Tone:

-@property def exists(self) -> bool: """True if this tone's name is found in the associated system.""" return self.name in self.system.tones @property def system(self) -> object: """The ``ToneSystem`` associated with this tone.
+@property def exists(self) -> bool: """True if this tone's name is found in the associated system.""" return self.system.resolve_name(self.name) is not None @property def system(self) -> object: """The ``ToneSystem`` associated with this tone.
 Lazily resolved from ``system_name`` on first access and cached. """ from .systems import SYSTEMS if self._system: return self._system if self.system_name: self._system = SYSTEMS[self.system_name] return self.system @property def full_name(self) -> str: """The tone name with octave appended, e.g. ``'C4'`` or ``'C'``.""" if self.octave is not None: return f"{self.name}{self.octave}" else: return self.name

 [docs] def names(self) -> list[str]: """Return a list containing the primary name and all alternate names.""" return [self.name] + self.alt_names